deanhamsft/Brinehaven/Veilshadow/Veilshadow ghost town.md

 Adventure Overview

 Background: Veilshadow was once a prosperous mining town built around a rich silver vein.
 20 years ago, the miners unearthed an ancient idol of Orcus buried in the mines.
 A greedy priest of Pelor (the sun god) named Elias Thorne stole it, hoping to sell it for wealth.
-This unleashed a curse: a wave of necrotic energy killed everyone overnight, turning most into undead trapped in eternal torment.
+This unleashed a curse: a wave of necrotic energy killed almost everyone overnight, turning most into undead trapped in eternal torment.
 The few survivors fled, and the town has been shunned since.

 The curse lingers because the idol remains hidden in the town's temple.
 Undead rise each night, replaying their final moments.
 A ghost (former mayor) seeks help to end the curse, but a powerful wight (Elias Thorne, now undead) guards the idol, commanding lesser undead.